Pickled fruit: Grapes

 To pickle grapes it is necessary to use white wine vinegar, water, kosher salt, sugar, cloves garlic, rosemary and dried chili flakes.
-Garlic, chili flakes and some other species make grapes a unique flavor.
+Garlic, chili flakes and some other spices give grapes an unconventional flavor.

 Cantaloupe

 The cantaloupe is a summer season fruit, which can be pickled and refrigerated to be able to eat it during the rest of the year.
 The cantaloupe can be pickled using champagne vinegar, hot water, granulated sugar, ice, mustard seed, celery seed, Aleppo pepper and cinnamon stick.